 The Gazette sought insights across several disciplines for a three-part report on the crisis and new ideas for fighting it.
 Read the first part, on the science of addiction, here.
 Read the second part, on policy responses, here.

 For many, Nalan Ward’s daily routine might seem unbearably depressing.
-As the director of Massachusetts General Hospital’s West End Clinic, an outpatient facility focused on drug-use disorders, Ward regularly treats patients caught in the grasp of addiction.
+As the director of Massachusetts General Hospital’s West End Clinic, an outpatient facility focused on drug-use disorders, Ward regularly treats patients caught up in a cycle of addiction.

 Thirty-five percent of patients who walk through the doors of her clinic are suffering a primary opioid-use disorder.
 And 70 percent of those patients arrive with another serious medical condition directly related to or worsened by the drug use, such as hepatitis C, endocarditis (an inflammation of the inner layer of the heart), or sepsis.